U.S. think-tank says Iran covering building IAEA wants to visit

-VIENNA (Reuters) - A U.S. think-tank published satellite imagery on Friday which it said showed “pink colored material” covering a building at a sensitive military site in Iran which U.N. nuclear inspectors want to visit.
+VIENNA, Aug 24 (Reuters) - A U.S. think-tank published satellite imagery on Friday which it said showed “pink coloured material” covering a building at a sensitive military site in Iran which U.N. nuclear inspectors want to visit.

-The images were consistent with a Reuters story on Thursday, which cited diplomatic sources as saying a brightly-colored tent-like structure now covered the building.
+The images were consistent with a Reuters story on Thursday, which cited diplomatic sources as saying a brightly-coloured tent-like structure now covered the building.

 The U.N.
 International Atomic Energy Agency (IAEA) believes that explosives tests relevant to the development of nuclear weapons were conducted in a steel chamber in the building, possibly a decade ago, and wants to go there to search for evidence.